tektutor/conan-march-2026/Day4/README.md

     - full_version_mode
       - Any change at all (even a revision) triggers a new Package ID
       - The most paranoid setting; used for safety-critical systems

+- Lockfiles and reproducible builds
+  - In the world of C++, a reproducible build is the "Holy Grail."
+  - It means that if you build your project today, and your teammate builds it six months from now on a different machine, you both get the exact same binary output
+  - In Conan, Lockfiles are the specialized tools that make this possible
+  - Without them, even a small change in a remote repository (like a new patch version of fmt) could silently change your build
 ```